front/gutenberg-js/README.md

 };
 ```

-After defining all the properties, the new block must be registered so it becomes available in editor inserter dialog under the choosen category.
+After defining all the properties, the new block must be registered so it becomes available in editor inserter dialog under the chosen category.
 If the blocks's category doesn't exist yet, we must add it to the editor inserter dialog.

-A block's category requires a slug and a title:
+A blocks category requires a slug and a title:

 ```js
 const category = {